Please note, due to the weight of this Motorhome you will require a category C1 or C1E UK Drivers License.

 On the road

-Bailey restricts you to a single-engine choice, Peugeot’s mid-range 128bhp unit, which is potent enough to haul the Approach Autograph 765 around without feeling overwhelmed, although it can huff and puff on inclines.
-The 765 comes with a 3850kg MTPLM, so those who took their driver’s tests after 1997 will need to upgrade their licences to be able to drive it.
+The engine is a single choice, Peugeot’s mid-range 128 bhp.
+It has enough about it to move the Approach Autograph 765 comfortably with laboring the motorhome.
+It’s important to note that the 765 comes with a 3850kg MTPLM, for driver’s who took their test after 1997 will need to upgrade their licenses.
 This makes sense, though, when you consider that this is a six-berth with lots of heavy equipment installed.

 Lounging & dining